giantswarm/releases/capa/v25.1.0/README.md

 # :zap: Giant Swarm Release v25.1.0 for CAPA :zap:

-This release updates the components, keeping them upto date with Vintage AWS v20.1.x series.
+This release updates the components, keeping them up to date with Vintage AWS v20.1.x series.
 Several improvements for Vintage to CAPA migration have also been included.

 ## Change details compared to CAPA 25.0.0